Paget's disease is a rare skin condition that is associated with some breast cancers.

 When you have your surgery, the surgeon might take out some of the lymph nodes under your arm.
 They test the nodes to see if they contain cancer cells.
 This helps to stage the cancer and decide on further treatment.

-Hormone therapy and biological therapy
+Hormone therapy and targeted drug therapy

 If you have breast cancer and the cells have oestrogen receptors your doctor might suggest hormone therapy.
 This reduces the risk of the cancer coming back in the same breast (or in the chest wall after mastectomy).